 Although there are variations and options involving the installation of dental implants, dentists use a basic three-step process: 1) evaluation, imaging and planning, 2) removal of any teeth which need to come out and surgically implanting titanium or zirconia screws into the jawbone and 3) following healing, permanently attaching the new porcelain crown(s) or bridge to the top of the implant(s).

-Thomas Duffy, DDS, is known for his precise work—including his restorative work with implant-supported crowns and dentures.
-He is also known for his attention to detail, listening to his patients, providing thorough explanations and gentle care.
-Whether you need one or two implants or a full arch (all upper and/or all lower implants), you want them to look, feel and function like beautiful, natural, healthy teeth.
-Choosing Dr. Duffy means that your crowns, either affixed to an implant, or over an existing tooth, will give you an excellent looking and functional match to your remaining natural teeth.
+Thomas Duffy, DDS, is known for his precise work—including his restorative work with implant-supported porcelain crowns and dentures.
+He is also known for attention to detail, truly listening to his patients, providing thorough explanations and gentle care.
+Whether you need one or two implants or a full arch, you want them to look, feel and function like healthy, natural teeth.
+Choosing Dr. Duffy means that your crowns whether affixed to an implant or a natural tooth will give you an excellent look and functional match to your remaining natural teeth.
 If you are new to Peninsula Family Dentistry, meet Dr. Duffy here.

 We appreciate it when our patients honor their appointment times, yet emergencies can arise which keep you from making your appointment.
 We request that whenever possible you provide 24-hours’ advance notice by calling 253.525.5186 so we can help you get rescheduled.